 It is the lighter touch that is over-stimulating to these individuals; therefore, deeper massage techniques, as well as joint compression, are in order.
 Symptoms include poor language skills, distractibility, hyperactivity, and the inability to accept changes in their environment, which may result in frustration, aggression, or complete withdrawal.

 Usually diagnosed by the age of three years, Autism is a complex developmental condition, which affects a child’s ability to develop normal language, form relationships with others and respond appropriately to the environment.
-Autism is also characterized by early onset of a lack of attachment, the failure to cuddle as an infant, and an almost complete disassociation with the environment.
 Autism, as we now know it, is incurable and the behaviors associated with the disorder persist throughout the child’s lifetime.

 According to the National Institute of Mental Health, as many as half of all autistic individuals remain mute throughout their life.
 For those who do develop verbal language, some use it in odd ways, repeating what they hear, using single words or failing to structure complete sentences.
 The autistic child lacks the ability to make requests for his needs or to respond appropriately to his environment.